ciaranoceallaigh96/gwas_tutorial/trial_2.md

 summary(single_snp_glm)
 ```

 - [ ] **Lab Task 2: What is the new effect size and p-value of the SNP once ancestry/enviroment is taken into account?
-(Answer: x, y)**
+(Answer: 0.21, 0.45)**

  Let’s initialize a summary statistics object where we can keep a record of all our effect sizes and p-values.